Fulfillment is the most important part of a business's order management and order processing.

 Order fulfillment in eCommerce is the same process as other fulfillment processes, but begins when the customer places an order through an online storefront.

 Fulfilling these orders is a major driver of revenue and can increase eCommerce sales when done well.
+The eCommerce order fulfillment process must be carefully followed in order to ensure that it's completed correctly.
+Order fulfillment systems and software may be used to track this process, such as when shipping orders.

 Order Fulfillment Process

 The order fulfillment process includes all steps related to receiving, packaging, and shipping a customer's order.
-Depending on what you sell and the scale of your business, this process may also include other steps.
+Depending on what you sell and the scale of your eCommerce business, this process may also include other steps.

 The key to the order fulfillment process is that it is nearly entirely done by your fulfillment team and inventory control manager or a third-party fulfillment company.